laughingclouds/gem5-forbidden-knowledge/README.md

 # gem5 forbidden knowledge

-An amateurs thoughts and documentation on Gem5 source code.
+An amateurs thoughts and documentation on Gem5 source code, accumulated as I study the source code and the behaviour of a gem5 simulation.

 Open in [Obsidian](https://obsidian.md/) for the image embeds to work.